Barnacle-ai/awesome-llm-list/README.md

 # Large Language Models (LLMs)

-There's an increasing number of Large Language Models, both closed and open source.
-For those looking at options, this repository provides an overview of those options, together with basic data about each option.
+The world of Large Language Models (LLMs) is complex and varied.
+This resource collates together the things that matter, helping to make sense of this increasing important topic.

 ## CONTENTS
 - [LLM Chat](#LLM-CHAT)